rossprogram/rossprogram.github.io/students/to-apply.md

 ## Financial Information

-The fee to attend the 2020 Ross Program  is $5000.
+The fee to attend the in-person Ross Program  is $5000.
 That fee covers room, board, and all instructional expenses.

+If the 2021 Ross Program is entirely on-line, the expected program fee will be $1000.

 ## Scholarships